-You may have heard some of these pregnancy food myths even before you became pregnant or maybe you just recently learned some of them since you’ve been Googling all things pregnancy.
+You may have heard some of these 7 common pregnancy food myths even before you became pregnant or maybe you just recently learned some of them since you’ve been Googling all things pregnancy.

 The truth is, there is a lot of misinformation out there related to prenatal nutrition.
 Rest assured, you can always count on us to provide evidence-based guidance.

 It is a common misconception that when you are pregnant you are eating for both you and your baby.
 While yes, technically, you are eating to not only fuel you but to grow your baby, but this does not mean you add an extra 1600-1800 calories to your daily diet.

 It is also true your nutrient needs increase, but they do not double.